arow-oss/goat-guardian/README.md

 1. Direct the end-user to `/twitter/login` on Goat Guardian.
 (By default, this will be http://localhost:3000/twitter/login.)

+   You will also need to specify a `next` URL query parameter with the URL to redirect the end-user to after they have finished authenticating on Twitter.
+   `next` could be something like `http://localhost:3000/after-login`.

 1. Goat Guardian will redirect the end-user to twitter.com to login.

 1. When the user logins in with Twitter, they will be redirected back to `/twitter/callback` on Goat Guardian.
 Goat Guardian will create a user ID in its database, and create a session cookie for the end-user.

-1. Goat Guardian will redirect the end-user to `/after-login` (unless it has been changed by a command line option).
+1. Goat Guardian will redirect the end-user to `next` query parameter specified above.

-1. Upon receiving the redirected request to `/after-login`, Goat Guardian will add the `X-UserId` header and reverse-proxy the request to the upstream web app.
+1. Upon receiving the redirected request, Goat Guardian will add the `X-UserId` header and reverse-proxy the request to the upstream web app.

 The command options and environment variables that affect Twitter OAuth are listed in a following section.